thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 The nudge algorithm sends a Nudge notification if:

-- Step levels have not increased in 48 hours
+* Step levels have not increased in 48 hours

-- Wellbeing levels have dropped twice in the last 3 weeks.
+* Wellbeing levels have dropped twice in the last 3 weeks.

-These time frames were chosen because they were specified by the client as Must Have requirements. *(link to Moscow?)*
+These time frames were chosen because they were specified by the client as [Must Have requirements](https://uclcomputerscience.github.io/COMP0016_2020_21_Team26/about/).

 ### Programming languages, Frameworks and Libraries

 The _programming languages and frameworks_ that we considered using included:

-- Javascript/React Native for both Android and iOS
+- _Javascript/React Native_ for both Android and iOS

-- Kotlin for Android, Swift ior iOS
+- (Multiplatform) _Kotlin_ for shared business logic, _Kotlin/Swift_ for Android/iOS UI code

-- Dart/Flutter for both Android and iOS, which we used.
+- _Dart/Flutter_ for both Android and iOS, which we used.

-In our team, two people used Windows laptops and one person had a MacBook so, instead of creating two separate applications for both iOS and Android (for one of which, one person would be entirely responsible for), we thought it would be better to all work on one codebase that could be deployed to both platforms.
-This is the reason we did not decide to use Kotlin and Swift.
+Multiplatform Kotlin development is a good choice for handling applications with complex logic, and constantly changing business requirements.
+The downside is the need to write custom UI code in Kotlin (for Android) and Swift (for iOS), which would require carefully co-ordinated UI designs between sub-teams.
+These two points directly oppose our actual development use cases: our requirements are (mostly) fixed, with (relatively) simple business logic yet it is a strong requirement to have high quality, consistent interfaces between platforms.

 The other two options were Dart/Flutter and React Native.
 While both seemed like good options, Flutter seemed suitable for this project, as our team consisted of people with varying experience (some in front-end, some in back-end) and languages (Python, Dart, Kotlin, Swift, React Native).
-Additionally, while React Native has a much bigger community of programmers and consequently better online support, Flutter is compiled with a C library which is closer to machine language and therefore has better native performance (1).
+Additionally, while React Native has a much bigger community of programmers and consequently better online support, Flutter is compiled with a C library which is closer to machine language and therefore has better native performance [1].
 Lastly, the whole team either wanted to learn Flutter or to gain more experience with Flutter.
 The language Dart within the Flutter framework therefore seemed to be the most suitable for building NudgeMe.

 The code below is from our pubspec.yaml file.
 This contains the names and versions of all the Flutter libraries that we used, separated into the categories util, data-related and UI.